shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 ```
 Scipy

-An open-source Python library, which claims to provide “industrial-strength natural language processing”.
-It is the <br/>
+An open-source Python library, which claims to provide “industrial-strength natural language processing”. <br/>
-fastest-running solution.
-Contain pre-built models: Named entity recognition, part-of-speech (POS) tagging, and <br/>
+It is the fastest-running solution.
+Contain pre-built models: Named entity recognition, part-of-speech (POS) tagging,<br/>
-classification.
+and classification.
 Has optimized and added functions that are frequently used in NumPy and Data Science.<br/>

 ```bash
 pip install scipy